How to use AI in Sign Design – An in-depth guide

 Many people aren’t sure what type of sign they actually want.
 There are thousands and thousands of different options, which is great, but as we know choice kills!
 Whilst some people are great at imagining how their choice will look when it’s made and in position, we find that most people can’t envisage it.

 Here’s where in-situ mockups can really come into play.
 You can upload a photo of the location in which you want your sign to be installed into a generative AI tool, and then also upload your logo or design if you have one.
 No problem if you don’t.
-You can then generate AI signage renders of whatever sign options you’re considering – for the two renders shown behind this hotel reception we simply asked for neon-effect in a cursive font and halo signage in a block serif font.
+You can then generate AI signage renders of whatever sign options you’re considering – for the two renders shown behind this hotel reception we simply asked for halo signage in a block serif font and neon-effect in a cursive font.

 For simplicity we prompted for white illumination, but your variables are: size, font, material colour, light colour, sign location, how text is justified….you get the idea.
 You could spend all weekend on it and next thing you know it’s Monday morning again 😉